tim-hardcastle/Pipefish/README.md

 ## Embedded Go

 Charm is written in, and to interoperate with, Go[^go].
-A function may be given a body in Go by following the `:` introducing the function body by the keyword `golang`, and then enclosing the body of the function in braces.
+A function may be given a body in Go by following the `:` introducing the function body by the keyword `gofunc`, and then enclosing the body of the function in braces.

 ```
 multiply(a, b int) : gofunc {